Open Knowledge Foundation

 Open Knowledge Foundation (OKF) is a global, non-profit network that promotes and shares information at no charge, including both content and data.
-It was founded by Rufus Pollock on 20 May 2004 in Cambridge, UK.
+It was founded by Rufus Pollock on 20 May 2004 in Cambridge, England.
 It is incorporated in England and Wales as a private company limited by guarantee.
 Between May 2016 and May 2019 the organisation was named Open Knowledge International, but decided in May 2019 to return to Open Knowledge Foundation.

 Aims

 The aims of Open Knowledge Foundation are: